-There are many ways to maintain data integrity and completeness of data, which we will explore after taking a look into the importance of data integrity for your organization.
+There are many ways to maintain data integrity and completeness of data.
+We will explore these options after taking a look into the importance of data integrity for your organization.

 In my job, I am accustomed to providing data integration solutions to organizations.
 I am also used to discussing data quality and data integrity in great details with various companies.
 Most of my customers know that it is crucial to improve data integrity.

-I believe that data integrity should be at the top of your mind at every stage of your data lifecycle: from the design and implementation phase of your systems.
+Data integrity should be at the top of your mind at every stage of your data lifecycle.
+From the design and implementation phase of your systems.
 Data integrity also ensures recoverability and searchability, traceability and connectivity.
 Protecting the validity and accuracy of data also increases the stability and performance of your systems.

 Is maintaining data integrity at the top of your mind?
 What are the actions and rules that you have put in place to secure data integrity in your organization?